Associate Professor of English and Sustainability Studies

 Office: Ellen Reed 18

-Before joining PSU’s English department in 2016, Dr. Goode developed and taught courses at Rice University on topics such as Sustainability in America, Literature and Medicine, and Global Literatures in English.
-In addition to her work at Rice, she has taught high school Spanish in Brooklyn, NY, middle school creative writing for Writers in the Schools, and a range of American literature courses for adult learners at The Women’s Institute of Houston.
+Before joining the Plymouth State faculty, Dr. Goode developed and taught courses at Rice University on topics such as sustainability, literature and medicine, first-year writing, and Global literature.
+In addition to her work at Rice, she has taught high school Spanish in Brooklyn, NY, middle school creative writing for Writers in the Schools, and a range of American literature courses for continuing learners at The Women’s Institute of Houston.